 4. Increase Value to Commercial Development

-The economy is recovering and it looks like the common knowledge is that interest rates will increase.
-This makes getting the right mix of functions in a commercial development more and more challenging than ever.
-Adding an on-site childcare, as far as the building cost goes, is much more affordable than you think.
+The economy is recovering, and it looks like the common knowledge is that interest rates will increase.
+This makes getting the right mix of functions in commercial development more and more challenging than ever.
+Adding on-site childcare, as far as the building cost goes, is much more affordable than you think.

 Childcare in commercial developments is a new and growing opportunity to provide daily traffic in and out of a property.
 Further, the design potential for these spaces provides the opportunity to make a commercial space one-of-a-kind.
 Gyms?
 Been there.
 Cafes?
 Done that.